MenlyCSE/map-app-guide/README.md

 ## API Page

-The API contains a library of information (e.g., user information):
+This contains a library of information (e.g., user information):

 ```sh
 fetch('https://mapstem-api.azurewebsites.net/api/')
 ```

 > [!TIP]
-> You can find the API page: [https://steme.org/api/](https://insertLinkHere.com)
+> You can access the page [here](https://insertLinkHere.com)

 <br>
 <p align="right"><a href="#readme-top">-back to top-</a></p>